jackc/pgx/README.md

 * Single-round trip query mode
 * Full TLS connection control
 * Binary format support for custom types (allows for much quicker encoding/decoding)
-* COPY protocol support for faster bulk data loads
+* `COPY` protocol support for faster bulk data loads
-* Extendable logging support
+* Tracing and logging support
 * Connection pool with after-connect hook for arbitrary connection setup
-* Listen / notify
+* `LISTEN` / `NOTIFY`
 * Conversion of PostgreSQL arrays to Go slice mappings for integers, floats, and strings
-* Hstore support
+* `hstore` support
-* JSON and JSONB support
+* `json` and `jsonb` support
 * Maps `inet` and `cidr` PostgreSQL types to `netip.Addr` and `netip.Prefix`
 * Large object support
-* NULL mapping to Null* struct or pointer to pointer
+* NULL mapping to pointer to pointer
 * Supports `database/sql.Scanner` and `database/sql/driver.Valuer` interfaces for custom types
 * Notice response handling
 * Simulated nested transactions with savepoints

-## Performance

-There are three areas in particular where pgx can provide a significant performance advantage over the standard `database/sql` interface and other drivers:

-1. PostgreSQL specific types - Types such as arrays can be parsed much quicker because pgx uses the binary format.
-2. Automatic statement preparation and caching - pgx will prepare and cache statements by default.
-This can provide an significant free improvement to code that does not explicitly use prepared statements.
-Under certain workloads, it can perform nearly 3x the number of queries per second.
-3. Batched queries - Multiple queries can be batched together to minimize network round trips.
+## Choosing Between the pgx and database/sql Interfaces

+The pgx interface is faster.
+Many PostgreSQL specific features such as `LISTEN` / `NOTIFY` and `COPY` are not available through the `database/sql` interface.

+The pgx interface is recommended when:

+1. The application only targets PostgreSQL.
+2. No other libraries that require `database/sql` are in use.

+It is also possible to use the `database/sql` interface and convert a connection to the lower-level pgx interface as needed.

 ## Testing